bautrey37/bautrey37/README.md

 - DB: PostgreSQL, SQL, PySpark
 - DevOps: Kubernetes, Docker

-## 🌱 I'm want to continue to learn ...
+## 🌱 I'm currently learning ...

-Improve my DevOp skills in Docker, Helm, Terraform.
+Improving my DevOp skills in Kubernetes, Helm, Terraform.
+I'm currently taking the Kubernetes for Developers course from the Linux Foundation.

 Explore Phoenix LiveView to make some personal websites.
+LiveView seems so powerful, that it makes it possible for one developer to write a large multi-functional website.
+Version v1 just got released, which is very exciting.

 ## 🌱 In school, I've learned ...